savita-aher/HennaStudio_FrontEnd/README.md

 ## HennaBloom Studio
-HennaBloom Studio is a simple web app where customers can browse henna designs and place orders.
+HennaBloom Studio is a simple web app where customers can browse henna designs and book orders.
 The artist uses a private admin dashboard to manage designs—adding, editing, or deleting them.
 Built with a clean, minimalist interface and modular architecture, the app showcases real-world CRUD functionality, seamless frontend-backend integration.